maxlutzfl/starter/wp-content/plugins/wolfnet-idx-for-wordpress/ReadMe.txt

 == Changelog ==

+= 1.10.2 =
+* New, simpler speed scale for Featured Listings scroller in lieu of the 1-99 scale.
+* New speed default for Featured Listings scroller.
+* Modern theme font family fix.

 = 1.10.1 =
 * Fix warnings being thrown in Smart Search functionality.
-* Fix box-sizing for Modern widget style
+* Fix box-sizing for Modern widget style.
-* Add hand cursor for widget buttons
+* Add hand cursor for widget buttons.
 * Fixes map bounds bug.

 = 1.10.0 =